LennartJKlein/pathfinder/experiments/Netlist length/findings.md

 # Experiment findings
-This experiment is used to find the highest _random_ netlist length

 ## Assumptions
 * The board has a width of 18
 * The board has a height of 17